EFForg/https-everywhere/docs/adrs/duckduckgo-smarter-encryption.md

 ### Consequences and Concerns

 * We have many downstream partners supported and unofficial that rely on our current rulesets.
-This transition gives them time to make the needed decisions on their before we completely switch over to using DuckDuckGo's Smart Encryption, and sunset our current rulesets in HTTPS Everywhere
+This transition gives them time to make the needed decisions on their before we completely switch over to using DuckDuckGo's Smarter Encryption, and sunset our current rulesets in HTTPS Everywhere
 * …

 ## Links for Further Context